shupx/UAVros/README.md

 # ROS noetic apt does not have ar-track-alvar, compile the local folder instead.

 ### optional
+sudo apt install python-is-python3 # if you use ubuntu20 but with default python2
 sudo apt-get install llvm # install numba on X86 ubuntu for KCF tracking pip install llvmlite # install numba on X86 ubuntu for KCF tracking pip install numba # install numba on X86 ubuntu for KCF tracking